Foreign relations of Bulgaria: 2022-date

+Bulgaria-EU relations

 Bulgaria-NATO relations

 Bulgaria joined NATO in 2004, three years before it acceded to the European Union.

 In June 2016 Borisov and Plevneliev vetoed Romania's idea of forming a NATO flotilla in the Black Sea, one day after a stern warning from Russia.
 NATO partners Romania and Turkey had favoured the idea, along with Ukraine, which wanted to join any such initiative.
-The refusal came on the day of a visit of President Ioannis of Romania.
+The refusal came on the day of a visit of President Klaus Iohannis of Romania.

-In 2018, Bulgaria ordered eight F-16 machines, to replace its aging fleet of Mig 29s.
+In 2018, Bulgaria ordered eight F-16V multirole fighter aircraft, to replace its aging fleet of Mig 29s.
 Together with service and training, they will cost $1.2 billion.
 The fleet of Mig 29s are serviced by their Russian manufacturer.